-SFR Management functionality Refinement justification

-FIA_USB.1 An authorised Gateway Administrator can define default subject security attributes, if so indicated in the assignment of FIA_ATD.1.
-An authorised Gateway Administrator can change subject security attributes, if so indicated in the assignment of FIA_ATD.1.
+SFR Management functionality FIA_AFL.1 Management of the threshold for unsuccessful authentication attempts; Management of actions to be taken in the event of an authentication failure.65 FIA_UAU.2 • Management of the authentication data by an Gateway Administrator; FIA_UAU.5 66 FIA_UAU.6 66 FIA_UID.2 • The management of the user identities.
+FIA_USB.1 An authorised Gateway Administrator can define default sub- ject security attributes, if so indicated in the assignment of FIA_ATD.1.
+An authorised Gateway Administrator can change subject secu- rity attributes, if so indicated in the assignment of FIA_ATD.1.
 FMT_MOF.1 • Managing the group of roles that can interact with the functions in the TSF.

-FMT_SMF.1 -

-FMT_SMR.1 • Managing the group of users that are part of a role.

-FMT_MSA.1/AC • Management of rules by which security attributes inherit specified values.
-46 Rules are fixed within the TOE.
+68 FMT_SMF.1 - FMT_SMR.1 • Managing the group of users that are part of a role.
+FMT_MSA.1/AC • Management of rules by which security attributes inherit speci- fied values.
+69 FMT_MSA.3/AC 70

-FMT_MSA.3/AC 47

-FMT_MSA.1/FW • Management of rules by which security attributes inherit specified values.
-48 Rules are fixed within the TOE.

-FMT_MSA.3/FW - 47

-FMT_MSA.1/MTR • Management of rules by which security attributes inherit specified values.
-48 Rules are fixed within the TOE.

-FMT_MSA.3/MTR - 47

-FPR_CON.1 • Definition of the interval in FAU_CON.1.2 if definable within the operational phase of the TOE

-FPR_PSE.1 -

-FPT_FLS.1 -

-FPT_RPL.1 -

-FPT_STM.1 • Management of a time source.

-FPT_TST.1 49